WHYAMERICASUCKS.COM

 The Bureau of Labor Statistics reports median weekly earnings of $1,204 for full-time wage and salary workers in 2025, which annualizes to $62,608.

-Measured against that median, a full-time minimum-wage schedule is only about 24.1 percent of annualized full-time earnings.
+Measured against that median, a full-time minimum-wage schedule is roughly 24.1 percent of annualized full-time earnings.

 More Stories